triton-inference-server/server/docs/optimization.md

 run perf_analyzer using the same options as for the baseline.
 Note that the first run of perf_analyzer might timeout because the TensorRT optimization is performed when the inference request is received and may take significant time.
-In production you can use [warmup](model_configuration.md#model-warmup) to avoid this model startup/optimization slowdown.
+In production you can use [model warmup](model_configuration.md#model-warmup) to avoid this model startup/optimization slowdown.
 For now, if this happens just run perf_analyzer again.